 A new program at the Colorado School of Mines hopes to bridge the gap between research and commercialization

-"Colorado School of Mines was founded almost 150 years ago to help industry grow and thrive and since those early years, solving water and wastewater treatment challenges have been a key part of its research mission," said Stefanie Tompkins, vice president of research and technology transfer.
+"Colorado School of Mines was founded almost 150 years ago to help industry grow and thrive and since those early years, solving water and wastewater treatment challenges have been a key part of its research mission," said Stefanie Tompkins, vice president of research and technology transfer, according to Patch.
 "As we approach our next 150 years, we want to continue to be a go-to place for the use-inspired research and innovation needed for society's big challenges.
 This new facility is an important step in that direction, allowing our amazing researchers – in partnership with other research institutions, industry and government – to bridge the gap between lab-scale and commercial-scale water treatment technologies."

 "For over a decade, NGL Energy Partners has been treating oilfield waste water, creating clean water for use in irrigation, municipal and industrial applications, and, in addition, returning substantial amounts of clean water to the surface for beneficial use," CEO H. Michael Krimbill said.
 "We are proud to be a part of this project and look forward to an ongoing collaboration with Colorado School of Mines through serving as a partner to assist in efforts to pilot and commercialize innovations that flow from the WE2ST Water Technology Hub."